 The Trustee believes that certain ESG factors can have an impact on financial performance and part of its fiduciary duty is to incorporate this information into its investment decisions to reduce investment risk and enhance portfolio returns over the length of time needed for the funding of future benefits of the Scheme.
-The Trustee considers a wide range of ESG risks, including corporate governance, human rights, labour and environmental standards and it believes that climate risk presents a material financial risk to the assets invested in its portfolio.
+The Trustee considers a wide range of ESG risks, including corporate governance, human rights, labour and environmental standards and so on and it believes that climate risk presents a material financial risk to the assets invested in its portfolio.

 The Trustee currently does not have standalone ESG policy but the Trustee's policy is to delegate the monitoring and overall management of financially material ESG risks and opportunities to the Fiduciary Manager.
-The Trustee is comfortable with the delegation given the approach the Fiduciary Manager takes towards ESG and climate related risks and opportunities is aligned with the Trustee's beliefs and this is kept under review through regular discussions and training sessions on this matter.
+The Trustee is comfortable with the delegation given the approach the Fiduciary Manager takes towards ESG and climate related risks and opportunities is aligned with the Trustee's beliefs which was confirmed on appointment of the Fiduciary Manager.